How much does a seawall cost?

 What's the difference between a bulkhead and a seawall?

 A seawall retains the shore and protects against waves.
 A bulkhead retains the soil but provides minimal protection from waves.
-The terms “bulkhead” and “seawall” interchangeably, despite the building differences.
+Most people use the terms “bulkhead” and “seawall” interchangeably, despite the building differences.

 How long does a seawall last?

 A concrete seawall lasts 30 to 50 years on average.
-A wood seawall lasts 10 to 40 years on average, depending on the quality and location.
+A wood seawall lasts 10 to 40 years, depending on the quality and location.
 A poorly installed or unmaintained seawall often needs repairs after 10 to 20 years.